Infara-Security/CSP-Request-Bypass/README.md

 1. Clone the repository: `git clone https://github.com/wang-on-top/CSP-Request-Bypass.git`
 2. Install Express `npm install express`
 3. Start the server `node server.js`
+4. Edit `script.js`
-4. Edit the `serverURL` to be yours, and add the data you want to send to the `data` variable.
+5. Edit the `serverURL` to be yours, and add the data you want to send to the `data` variable.
-5. Inject script.js into console.
+6. Inject `script.js` into console.
-6. The fake token will show up in the server console.
+7. The fake token will show up in the server console.

 ## Disclaimer